Amber-Pittman/node-test2-guided/LectureNotes.md

         })

         ```
-10. Test an endpoint that actually accesses the database
+10. Setup a new database environment for automated testing

     * If we were using persisted data in our automated tests like a database connection, we might want to use a separate database that's only used in automated testing.